afarentino/getfitdb-spring-native/README.md

 exists the new rows only found in the csv file are added.

-If no --inFile argument is specified, the application starts in server mode firing up an embedded tomcated web container to display a page containing the contents of the underling database.
+If no --inFile argument is specified, the application starts in server mode only firing up an embedded Tomcat web container to display a page containing the contents of the underling database.

 Native SQLite database tooling can be used to view the